 For purposes of this Opinion, we have reviewed the Merger Agreement and such other documents and matters of law and fact as we have considered necessary or appropriate, and we have assumed with your consent that the Merger will be completed in the manner set forth in the Merger Agreement and in the Registration Statement, without the waiver or modification of any of the terms or conditions contained therein.
-In rendering our Opinion, we have also assumed (without independent investigation or verification) that (i) the factual representations made in the Registration Statement and other documents referred to herein are, and will be as of the Effective Time, true and complete, (ii) any representation set forth in the Merger Agreement, Registration Statement and other documents referred to herein that is qualified by knowledge, intention, belief or any similar qualifier is, and will be as of the Effective Time, true and complete without such qualification, (iii) all other documents submitted to us have been or will be duly executed and validly signed (and filed, where applicable) to the extent required in the same form as they have been provided to us, (iv) each document submitted to us will be legal, valid, binding and enforceable, (v) all covenants agreed to by the parties pursuant to the documents referred to herein have been or will be performed or satisfied in accordance with their terms, and (vi) ETP, the Company and their respective subsidiaries will treat the Merger for U.S. federal income tax purposes in a manner consistent with this Opinion.
+In rendering our Opinion, we have also assumed (without independent investigation or verification) that (i) the factual representations made in the Registration Statement and other documents referred to herein are, and will be as of the Effective Time, true and complete, (ii) any representation set forth in the Merger Agreement, Registration Statement and other documents referred to herein that is qualified by knowledge, intention, belief or any similar qualifier is, and will be as of the Effective Time, true and complete, (ii) and vecuted and validly signed (and filed, where applicable) to the extent required in the same form as they have been provided to us, (iv) each document submitted to us will be legal, valid, binding and enforceable, (v) all covenants agreed to by the parties pursuant to the documents referred to herein have been or will be performed or satisfied in accordance with their terms, and (vi) ETP, the Company and their respective subsidiaries will treat the Merger for U.S. federal income tax purposes in a manner consistent with this Opinion.
 Any inaccuracy of any of the preceding assumptions or representations, warranties, covenants or statements in the foregoing documents or the failure to consummate the Merger in accordance with the terms of the Merger Agreement and as described in the Registration Statement may adversely affect our Opinion.

-Susser Holdings Corporation July 11, 2014 Page 2
+Susser Holdings Corporation July 28, 2014 Page 2

-Based upon the foregoing and in reliance thereon, we are of the opinion that, under currently applicable U.S. federal income tax law, subject to the limitations and qualifications set forth herein and therein, the discussion in the section of the Registration Statement entitled "Material U.S. Federal Income Tax Considerations-Material U.S. Federal Income Tax Consequences of the Merger" contains our opinion as to the material U.S. federal income tax consequences of the Merger to U.S. holders of Company common stock (the "Opinion").
+Based upon the foregoing and in reliance thereon, under currently applicable U.S. federal income tax law, subject to the limitations and qualifications set forth herein and therein, the discussion in the section of the Registration Statement entitled "Material U.S. Federal Income Tax Considerations-Material U.S. Federal Income Tax Consequences of the Merger" contains our opinion as to the material U.S. federal income tax consequences of the Merger to U.S. holders of Company common stock (the "Opinion").